Kitware/ParaView/Documentation/release/ParaView-5.10.0.md

 It is now possible to change the granularity of the animation using the **Stride** property in the *Animation View*.
 This property only makes sense in the **Snap to Timesteps** and **Sequence** mode, i.e., when there is a fixed number of frames.
 The **Stride** property allows skipping a fixed number of frames to control how many frames should be displayed.
 For example, with a dataset having a time domain of `[0,1,2,3,4,5,6]` and when setting the stride to 2, only the times `[0,2,4,6]` will be used.
 The stride is taken into account when using the `Play`, `Go To Next Frame` or `Go To Previous Frame` buttons.
 A stride of 1 will act as the default behavior, i.e., no frames are skipped.

-## New default view setting 'Empty'

-The **Default View Type** advanced property under "General" settings/preferences tab now has an "Empty" option.
-This setting will open ParaView with an empty view that lets you select one of the available views.

 ## RealTime animation mode deprecated

 The 'RealTime' animation mode is deprecated and will be removed in a future release.
 Rationale: